v-rajagt/IntuneDocs/intune/apps/app-protection-policies-monitor.md

 ## Table grouping

-After the **App protection user report** data is displayed, you can aggregate data by the following:
+After the **App protection user report** data is shown, you can aggregate data by the following:

 - **Validation result**: The data is grouped by app protection status, which can be "failure," "warning," or "success."
 - **App name**: The data is grouped by the actual app name.
 Again, the status can be "failure," "warning," or "success."